Inspector Rex: Notable fans

 German priest and choirmaster Georg Ratzinger, when asked if he ever watched television at the Vatican with his brother Pope Benedict XVI, stated that the brothers would watch Inspector Rex together, and were friends with the owner of the titular German Shepherd.
 "We always used to watch [Inspector Rex], because we like dogs, too.
-We are well acquainted with Herr Helmut Brossmann, the owner of the German shepherd Rex, who plays the title role.
+We are well acquainted with Herr Helmut Brossmann, the owner of the German Shepherd Dog (GSD) Rex, who plays the title role.
 He lives in the vicinity of Regensburg."

 Broadcasters

 Kommissar Rex has been shown in the following countries: